Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 Vendor Dependencies Without Risk Assessments

 Every third-party integration introduces supply chain risk.
-Have you assessed your LOS provider's security?
+Have you assessed your loan origination system provider's security?
 Your e-sign vendor's SOC 2 status?
 Your cloud provider's incident history?
-If you can't answer with documented assessments, the deal slows down or dies.
+If you cannot answer with documented assessments, the deal slows down or dies.

 How an MSP Strengthens Your Diligence Posture